 - Heat spreader seems too thin

-This particular pair of Corsair Vengeance modules has a reasonable default setting of 5,600Mhz and CL36 timings.
-This profile, as well as its physical modules and circuits, deliver very stable performance specifically for content creation and general multitasking.
+This particular pair of Corsair Vengeance modules has a fairly fast default setting of 6000Mhz and CL36 timings.
+This profile, as well as its physical modules and circuits, deliver very stable performance for gaming, content creation, and multitasking.
 All within a form factor that’s literally fit for anything.

-The heat spreader design is basic as expected.
-It doesn’t have the lines and indents like the more decorative LPX modules.
-But it does have that strange triangles design that covers both sides.
+The heat spreader design is beautiful with the RGB light and it has a cool triangles design that covers both sides.
 The plate looks very thin when viewed sideways, though we haven’t really experienced problems that could be traced to it.
-Obviously, this memory kit doesn’t have RGB.
-But, you can still use the iCue software for sensing purposes.
+You can also customize this memory kit including its RGB using the iCue software.

 5. XPG Lancer